wyongqiing/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+*  `edit 1 t/HR/Full-Time/HR Coordinator` Edits the tag of the 1st person to be `HR/Full-Time/HR Coordinator`.

 ### Filtering by: `findBy...`